-Lloyd George Acoustics was engaged by Accord Property to undertake a noise assessment for a proposed childcare centre (CCC) to be located at Lot 341 (#53) Rathmines Street, Clarkson.
-This report considered noise emissions from the proposed childcare centre to surrounding properties, as well as the impact of road traffic noise to the childcare centre.
+Lloyd George Acoustics was engaged by Butler Early Learning Pty Ltd to undertake a noise assessment for a proposed childcare centre (CCC) to be located at Lot 9031 (#104) Kingsbridge Boulevard, Butler.
+This report considered noise emissions from the proposed childcare centre to surrounding properties by way of noise modelling of child play, mechanical plant and car door closings.

-With regard to the noise emission assessment, this was undertaken using noise modelling and considered child play, mechanical plant and car door closings.
-The predicted noise from all children playing outside and car door closings is compliant provided the walls shown within the report are constructed.
-For sections of the fence that require a minimum surface mass 8 kg/m, brick, limestone or double sheeted Colorbond can be used.
+The predicted noise from all children playing outside and car door closings is compliant provided the walls shown on the DA Plans are constructed.
+The walls are to be 1.8 metres high and must be solid, free of gaps and of minimum surface mass 8 kg/m2.
+Such material can be brick, limestone with double sheeted Colorbond also permissible.
+For areas where visual permeability is required, sound-rated plexiglass can be used provided all air gaps are sealed.
 Mechanical plant noise was also calculated to be compliant, however once the plant has been designed and selected, this should be further reviewed to ensure compliance prior to Building Permit.